 5. Opening your eyes underwater

 Baby steps!
 Always start with GOGGLES.
 “When” you start taking pictures underwater as a mermaid, you will need to feel comfortable with opening your eyes.
 Depending on the chlorine level, this could irritate the eyes.
-I was a swimmer for years and it didn’t bother my eyes but then again I am half mermaid (only half joking).
+I was a swimmer for years and it didn’t bother my eyes but then again… I am half mermaid (only half joking).
 When you feel comfortable in the water, take off the googles and see how it feels.
+This can be disorienting, but with more practice, you will feel better.
 If your eyes get irritated a simple eye drop will help.

 6. Invest in some swim fins

 If ANYONE is going to learn how to swim like a mermaid you need some fins.
-Start out with the ability to swim with your legs independent from the other (meaning, get separate fins before a Mermaid tail).
-This will help you get an idea of how it feels when you have your FINS on.
-Once you get the dolphin kick down move to the Mono Fin.
+Start out with the ability to swim with your legs independent from the other (meaning, get separate fins before a monofin Mermaid tail).
+This will help you get an idea of how it feels when you have these FINS on before moving to a mono-fin.

 8. Learn how to kick like a mermaid